 This course provides a laboratory for students to lead in meaningful worship experiences for the school in campus-wide chapel services.
-The student's level of participation depends on their ability and experience.
+The students' level of participation depends on their ability and experience.

-MU 110A/B-210A/B-310A/B-410A/B JAZZ COMBO
+MU 110A-B/210A-B/310A-B/410A-B Jazz Combo

-This course supplements current ensembles and provide additional opportunities for students to improvise music.
+Supplement current ensembles and provide additional opportunities for students to improvise music.

-MU 113A-B/213A-B/313A-B/413A-B TMC String Orchestra
+MU 113A-B/213A-B/313A-B/413A-B TMC String Orchestra 1 Hour

 This course will focus on building ensemble reading and techniques.
 Students will learn how to literally, play well with others.
-Students will have a 90minute class/rehearsal per week.
+Students will have a 90-minute class/rehearsal per week.
+Prerequisite: Student must pass an audition before registering for this class.